debhere/Fun-Python/README.md

 ### 4. hangman

-This is the implementation of an old popular game of hangman where user is asked to guess the letter of an word.
+This is the implementation of an old yet popular game of hangman where user is asked to guess the letter of an word.
 Few wrong guesses are allowed.

+### 5. Rock-Paper-Scissors

+Probably one of the best games ever.
+This is the python implementation.